Edit: Sep 2019

-- A website data scraping tool – easily load tabular data from a web page into Excel or Power BI.
+- A website data scraping tool – easily load tabular data from a web page into Power BI or Excel .

-- A data creation tool (eg it can create a calendar table for Power Pivot).
-Read my blog posts about how create a reusable Calendar table here, or a 445 Calendar table here.
+- A data creation tool (e.g. it can create a calendar table for Power BI).
+Read my blog posts about how create a regular Calendar table here, or a 445 Calendar table here.

 What Makes Power Query So Great?

 Power Query is great for many reasons including:

-- It has a simple User Interface that any Excel user can learn.
+- It has a simple User Interface that any business user can learn.
 Note the simple menu driven features in the image below.

-- The user interface is built on top of a very powerful formula language that has immense capabilities well beyond what most users will ever need.
-If you do ever need something more complex than the UI can support, the language is there (as shown above) and can be used to build a working solution without switching tools.
+- The user interface is built on top of a very powerful formula language ‘M’ that has immense capabilities well beyond what most users will ever need.
+If you do ever need something more complex than the UI can support, the language is there (as shown below) and can be used to build a working solution without switching tools.

 - Power Query records repeatable “Process Steps” that can be reused over and over without destroying the underlying data.
 You can go back through the Process Steps and see the data before the transformation took place.
 You can even insert new transformation steps earlier in the process flow if needed.